hsf-training/hsf-training-reana-webpage/_episodes/04-higgstotautau-serial.md

 questions:
 - "Challenge: write the HiggsToTauTau analysis workflow and run it on REANA"
 objectives:
-- "Develop a full HigssToTauTau analysis workflow using a simple serial language"
+- "Develop a full HiggsToTauTau analysis workflow using a simple serial language"
 - "Get acquainted with writing moderately complex REANA examples"
 keypoints:
 - "Writing serial workflows is like chaining shell script commands"